BigDataGrapes-EU/ontology/misc/case-studies/wind-speed-and-direction.md

 2012  |  1      |  8    |  19   |  1     |  0    |  0     |  1    |  26    |  105  |  155
 2012  |  1      |  9    |  13   |  1     |  0    |  0     |  0    |  12    |  149  |  257

-And the RDF resulting from the first line
+This is the RDF resulting from the first line
 ```ttl
 <wineMaking/PechRouge/climaticData/11170004/2012-01-01>
         rdf:type                        qb:Observation ;